The healthcare profession is full of acronyms and abbreviations.

 What Does PRN Mean in Medical Terms?

-As stated above PRN means “as needed”.”
-PRN is used many times when it comes to physician orders.
-You’ll see this a lot when it comes to pain medications.
+As stated above, PRN means “as needed.”
+PRN is often used in physician orders, and you’ll see it a lot when it comes to pain medications.

 For example, you might get an order that reads as such: